NikitaArya17/molecular-docking/README.md

 Separate files containing the grid parameters and docking parameters were also created using AutoDock and have been stored in the 'intermediate_files' folder.

+The output and log files contain the results that were written out by the program.
+They have been stored in the 'output_files' folder.

 A text file containing commands has been stored in the 'required_commands' folder.
 These commands are entered in the Windows Command Prompt.